-- b) A prospective postgraduate student applies for admission to the University by completing the prescribed application form either on paper or electronically and submitting it to the Admissions Office together with the prescribed application documentation, fees for application and selection (where applicable), or proof of payment thereof. - c) No application for admission is accepted if the applicant does not, in addition to the general admission requirements, also comply with faculty specific requirements where applicable. - d) A prospective postgraduate student is only admitted to the University and to a specific qualification programme in this faculty once the official acceptance letter was issued by the Admissions office.
+- a) Subject to A Rule 1.2.1: A prospective masters and doctoral student applies for admission to a qualification programme in the faculty by completing the prescribed University application form either on paper or electronically and submitting it to Higher Degrees Administration together with the prescribed documentation, fees for application and selection (where applicable), or proof of payment thereof. - b) Prospective honours students also apply for admission to a qualification programme in the faculty by completing the prescribed University application form either on paper or electronically and submit their applications to the Admissions office. - c) Subject to A Rule 1.2.2: No application for admission is accepted if the applicant does not, in addition to the general admission requirements, also comply with faculty specific requirements and rules where applicable for the qualification programme. - d) Subject to A Rule 1.2.3: The faculty reserves the right to select students before admission to specific programmes and not to admit applicants to a relevant qualification if they do not satisfy the selection standards, even where such applicants do meet the minimum admission requirements. - Subject to A Rule 1.3.1: No applicant is registered as a student before such person is admitted to a specific qualification programme in the